coheigea/testcases/apache/cxf/cxf-jaxrs-sts/README.md

 2) AuthorizationTest

 This tests using the CXF STS for authorization.
-The client authenticates to the STS using a username/password, and gets a signed holder-of-key SAML Assertion in return.
-This is presented to the service, who verifies proof-of-possession + the signature of the STS on the assertion.
-The CXF endpoint extracts roles from the Assertion + populates the security context.
-Note that the CXF endpoint requires a "role" Claim via the security policy.
+The JAX-RS client sends a HTTP/BA request to the service, which sends it to the STS for validation (along with its own UsernameToken for authentication to the STS).
+The service also requests the roles for the client.

 The CXF Endpoint has configured the SimpleAuthorizingInterceptor, which requires that a user must have role "boss" to access the "doubleIt" operation ("alice" has this role, "bob" does not).